 - Create and save your locator in the .loc format, and prepare it to be published or shared to the web.

-Create a locator in ArcGIS Pro.
+For step-by-step instructions, see Create a locator in ArcGIS Pro.

 Locators should be stored in a file folder so you take advantage of new features that are not supported for locators stored in geodatabases, such as performance improvements, multithreading capabilities, and suggestions support.
 ArcGIS 10.4 was the last release to support storing locators in geodatabases.

-ArcGIS Enterprise 10.9 is the last version at which publishing locators created with Create Address Locator geoprocessing tool will be supported.
+ArcGIS Enterprise 10.9 is the last version at which publishing locators created with the Create Address Locator geoprocessing tool will be supported.

 Sharing your locator

 When your locator is complete, you can share it with ArcGIS Enterprise.
-There are multiple options to do so, depending on the desktop application you're using and how your locator will be used.

 There are three main options for sharing locators from ArcGIS Pro: